 1. Write Your eBook With Your Target Audience In Mind

-Your eBook should be written for a specific audience, and that audience should be able to benefit directly from your products or services.
+Your eBook should be written for a specific audience.
 Put some serious thought into the specific personas you want to target — are you trying to reach designers?
 Procurement managers?
 Plant managers?
 MROs?
 Determine who you want to focus on and where you can create the most powerful connections.

 2. Make Sure Your eBook Works To Accomplish Your Marketing Goals

-Once you know the audience you’re writing for, consider what your goals are in reaching these users.
-Effective content marketing assets like an eBook reinforces your company’s brand while simultaneously driving traffic, establishing your industrial business as a subject matter expert, and eventually generating sales.
+Once you know the audience you’re writing for, consider your goals in reaching these users.
+Effective content marketing assets like an eBook reinforce your company’s brand while simultaneously driving traffic, establishing your industrial business as a subject matter expert, and eventually generating sales.
 But what insight can you offer to these users?
 What problems can you help solve?
 What guidance might your readers need?

 An eBook should offer your readers valuable information.
 Providing informative, useful content will help position you as a knowledgeable leader in your industry and increase overall brand awareness.
 What do your potential customers want?
 Does it align with what you plan to write about?
 You’ll also want to evaluate your topic and take stock of the resources already available online.
 Part of being an expert in your field is finding a unique angle of a subject to cover.
 How is your information different from what’s already available?
-Whatever your goal, good quality content answers "yes" to the following questions:
+Quality content answers "yes" to the following questions:

 - Is it relevant?

 3. Keep Your eBook Copy Clear And Consistent